Exact Detection Thresholds and Minimax Optimality of Chatterjee's Correlation Coefficient: Proofs of Lemmas

 Also from~\eqref{eq:E11}, provided $X_1$ and $Y_1$ are independent, i.e., $\xj=0$, we also have $Q_{11}=O(n^{-1})$.
 Therefore,

 \textbf{Bounding $Q_{12}$.} Similarly, since $\min\{R_i,R_{N(i)}\}\le n$, we have

 In the above, we have used the fact that $\int f_{Y|X}(y|x)f_X(x)dx=f_Y(y)$ in the third and fifth inequalities.
-The last line uses Cauchy-Schwarz inequality for the first term and \cref{as:Lipschitz} coupled with equations \eqref{eq:usiden4}-\eqref{eq:usiden6} for the second term.
+The last line uses Cauchy-Schwarz inequality for the first term and Assumption (A1) in the main paper, coupled with equations \eqref{eq:usiden4}-\eqref{eq:usiden6} for the second term.

 On the other hand, notice that when $\xj=0$, $X_1$ and $Y_1$ are independent and $Q_{12}=0$ from definition.
 Thus

 Plugging in \eqref{eq:E11bd} and \eqref{eq:E12bd} into \eqref{eq:T1} yields

 A similar set of computations can be used in $\EE T_i$, $i=2,3,4$.
 We skip the relevant algebraic details for brevity.
 We present the corresponding conclusions below: